Introduction

 5. Hepatitis

 Hepatitis, particularly hepatitis B and C, are viral infections that cause inflammation of the liver.
 These infections can lead to liver dysfunction, which affects the body’s ability to filter toxins and can trigger immune responses that result in hives.
-Hepatitis B and C are transmitted through contact with infected blood or body fluids.
-Symptoms of hepatitis include jaundice (yellowing of the skin and eyes), fatigue, abdominal pain, loss of appetite, and nausea.
-Chronic hepatitis can lead to serious complications such as liver cirrhosis and liver cancer.
-Diagnosis involves blood tests to detect the virus and assess liver function, as well as imaging studies and liver biopsy in some cases.
-Treatment for hepatitis B and C includes antiviral medications to reduce viral load and inflammation, along with regular monitoring and supportive care to manage symptoms and prevent complications.
+Hepatitis B and C are among the diseases that cause hives in adults and require antiviral medications to reduce viral load and inflammation.

 6. Infections

 Various infections, both bacterial and viral, can lead to the development of hives as part of the body’s immune response to the infection.
 Common infections that can cause hives include bacterial infections like strep throat and urinary tract infections, as well as viral infections like mononucleosis (caused by the Epstein-Barr virus) and the common cold.
-These infections trigger the release of histamines and other chemicals by the immune system, leading to inflammation and the characteristic red, itchy welts of hives.
-Treatment involves addressing the underlying infection with appropriate antibiotics or antiviral medications, and symptomatic relief for hives may be achieved with antihistamines and other anti-inflammatory treatments.
+These infections are among the diseases that cause hives in adults as the immune system releases histamines to fight the infection, leading to inflammation and skin irritation.

 7. Cancer